ultralytics/yolov5/utils/loggers/clearml/README.md

 ## 🤯 Remote Execution (advanced)

 Running HPO locally is really handy, but what if we want to run our experiments on a remote machine instead?
-Maybe you have access to a very powerful GPU machine on-site or you have some budget to use cloud GPUs.
+Maybe you have access to a very powerful GPU machine on-site, or you have some budget to use cloud GPUs.
 This is where the ClearML Agent comes into play.
 Check out what the agent can do here:

 - [YouTube video](https://youtu.be/MX3BrXnaULs)